denisecase/windows-setup/README.md

 ## Adding A little bit of linux to your Windows System

-You can add Ubuntu or another linux distribution to your windows system in a couple easy steps
+You can add Ubuntu or another Linux distribution to your Windows system in a couple easy steps.

 Microsoft provides really good instructions for installation.